DRIP-project/meta/README.md

-# DRIP: Doing Research in Public
+# DRiP: Doing Research in Public

 Two years ago, I wrote [this post](https://www.linkedin.com/posts/agata-branczyk_research-opensource-openscience-activity-6843530675270877184-L1un/) about how I wish we wrote papers the way we wrote open-source code.
 Take a look at it first, especially the discussion in the comments.